kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 $ kubectl apply -f https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/mssqlserver/backup/logical/examples/sample-mssqlserver.yaml
 mssqlserver.kubedb.com/sample-mssqlserver created
 ```
-KubeDB will deploy a `MSSQLServer` database according to the above specification.
+KubeDB will deploy a `Microsoft SQL Server` database according to the above specification.
 It will also create the necessary `Secrets` and `Services` to access the database.

 Let's check if the database is ready to use,